jakub874/Jakub3DPrinterMods/Tophat/Voron/250/README.md

-Tophats for Voron V1 or V2 printers with a 250 bed size
+Tophats for Voron V1 and V2 printers with a 250mm bed size